I am both most of the time.

 1. Throughout the week, if I see something running low (like laundry soap or paper towels) I write it on a magnetic notepad on my fridge.
 That way it doesn't become an oversight since it's not exactly part of the menu.

-I make a list of sales I'm interested in so that I don't
+I make a list of sales I'm interested in so that I don't have to fumble around with ads. |

 3. Make a menu.